 One of the most important components to preventing chemical plant fires is extensive maintenance.
 Some plants are constantly running, and employee safety relies on aging, often worn-down machinery.
 When a company is not willing to completely commit to funding plant maintenance, catastrophic fires ignite and injure or kill workers.

 What Happens When Chemical Plant Managers Neglect Safety?

-For example, Arnold & Itkin's chemical plant fire lawyers represented workers who sustained injuries during the William Olefins plant explosion in Geismar, LA.
-Before the plant's accident, upper management knew it had a design flaw which could cause an accident.
+Arnold & Itkin's chemical plant fire lawyers represented workers who sustained injuries during the William Olefins plant explosion in Geismar, LA.
+Before the incident, upper management knew it had a design flaw which could cause an accident.
 Instead of fixing this flaw, they chose to leave it untouched for years in the name of productivity and profit.
-When an accident finally happened because of the flaw, 2 workers were killed and 167 sustained injuries.
-Our lawyers accomplished an investigation which was so comprehensive that juries awarded our clients more than $30 million dollars.
+When an accident finally happened because of the flaw, 2 workers were killed and 167 were injured.
+Our firms' investigation was so comprehensive that juries awarded our clients more than $30 million.

 Common chemical plant fire injuries include the following:

 - Toxic exposure